 In the event that any of the above packages are listed as Not Installed or requiring an update, simply select the checkboxes next to those packages and click on the Apply button to initiate the installation process.
+If the HAXM emulator settings dialog appears, select the recommended memory allocation:

 Once the installation is complete, review the package list and make sure that the selected packages are now listed as Installed in the Status column.
-If any are listed as Not installed, make sure they are selected and click on the

-Apply button again.
+If any are listed as Not installed, make sure they are selected and click on the Apply button again.